Kyagara/1brc/README.md

 V2 and before had `-memprofile mem.out -cpuprofile cpu.out` flags set in the benchmark command, usually adding around 40 allocs/op.

-There is a 1gb memory limit when reading the file which is why the results memory usage are pretty similar.
+There was a 1gb buffer set before V2.1 when reading the file which is why the memory usage up until V2.1 are pretty similar.

 ### v2.1